zerogravitylabs/hack-the-valley-2018/README.md

 The Input data set is already preprocessed and contains training data examples for which to train the model.

-It is important, that we do not allow the integration of outside data.
+Important: We do not allow the integration of outside data.

 At the end the model with the best predictions will win.